akbar2023/simplon-exercise/README.md

   * https://ngrx.io/guide/store/testing
   * https://ngrx.io/guide/effects/testing

-## General tips
+## Tips
+* Try to strong type everything.
 * Write tests during the early steps.
 It's better practice than adding all of them at the end.
-* Try to strong type everything.
-* Think about architecture and modules.
-Don't shove everything into `Core`.
-Don't use too many modules either.
-* Keep the styling simple and consistent with Angular Material